airbnb/streamalert/docs/source/lookup-tables.rst

   will be evicted on a random-selection basis.

-The nitty gritty
+The Nitty Gritty
 ''''''''''''''''
-The DynamoDb driver is designed to retrieve a minimal amount of data per request.
+The DynamoDB driver is designed to retrieve a minimal amount of data per request.
 This reduces the memory footprint compared to the S3 driver, and can reduce the Lambda memory limit required to prevent out-of-memory errors.

-As a tradeoff, rapid back-to-back accesses of different keys will result in many HTTP calls being made to DynamoDb, which can slow down your application.
+As a tradeoff, rapid back-to-back accesses of different keys will result in many HTTP calls being made to DynamoDB, which can slow down StreamAlert's Lambda execution.

 Caching